 In our example, the Concord player could elect to have their C3D1 make a Reaction.
 There are two possible reactions on being Assaulted: Stand and Shoot or Escape.
 Normally, Stand and Shoot is a good reaction as the reacting unit gets to shoot first in PBS.
 However, in this case, the trouble is that only ranged hand and standard weapons can shoot in PBS and the C3D1 is armed with a plasma light support, a light support weapon (p.
 40).

-The C3 player decides that the C3D1 will try and Escape, declares an attempt at a Reaction but rolls a 9 against the drone’s Initiative of 8 – a failure.
-The drone just has to face the Ghar.
+The C3D1 tries an Escape reaction, but rolls a 9 against the drone’s Initiative of 8 – a failure.
+The drone picks up a pin (p.46) and has to face the Ghar after all.

 The assault troopers are moved into contact with the drone.
 All three can fight and shoot in PBS as every member of a squad fights and shoots in Assaults (p.40 & p.41).